ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 Note that Terraform created the file `terraform.tfstate` to represent and track your AWS configuration.
 This file is essential to Terraform and must be safely kept and backed up.
 It also contains secrets and should not be stored in Git.
 Include `*.tfstate*` in your `.gitignore` file.
 Managing your Terraform state is a complicated topic.
 This [article](https://spacelift.io/blog/terraform-state) is a good starting point.
 Secrets can be stored in AWS Parameter Store (free) or Secrets Manager (paid and more powerful).

 If any resource, like another database table, exists in AWS but was not created by Terraform, Terraform will not manage it.
 Terraform does not modify resources that are not in the state file.
-You can use the [import](https://developer.hashicorp.com/terraform/language/import) command to include existing AWS infrastructure in your Terraform configuration.
+You can use the [import](https://developer.hashicorp.com/terraform/language/import) command to include existing AWS infrastructure in your Terraform configuration, or use an app like [Terraformer](https://github.com/GoogleCloudPlatform/terraformer).

 ### Add a row to the table